jsiek/arete/README.md

 <expression> ::= & <expression>
 ```

-1. Schedule `expression` in address context, requesting 100% of its
+1. Schedule `expression` in the current environment with address
-   permission, and with duplication as specified by the current
-   node runner's context.
+   context with duplication.

-2. If the current node runner's context is a value context,
+2. If the current runner's context is value context, do the following.
-   if the context is with duplication, let `result` be
+   If the result of `expression` was a temporary, duplicate it
+   and set `result` to the duplicate as a new temporary.
-   a duplicate of the result of `expression`, taking
+   If the result of `expression` was not temporary,
-   the percentage specified by the runner's context.
-   If the context is without duplication, let `result` be
-   the result of `expression`.
+   set `result` to the result of `expression`.

-3. If the current node runner's context is an address context,
+3. Otherwise, if the current runner's context is address context,
-   halt with an error.
+   allocate the result's value in memory and set `result` to
+   the new pointer (it's a temporary).

 4. Finish this expression with `result`.